 Inventory, lb : 0

-Hawaiian Mountain apples are available year-round from tropical climates.
-Peak season in Hawaii is late summer through fall.
+Hawaiian Mountain apples are available year-round in tropical climates.
+The peak season in Hawaii is late summer through fall.

 Hawaiian Mountain apples are most commonly eaten fresh, out of hand.
 However, they have proven to be versatile in other preparation styles such as drying, pickling, made into sauces or preserves.
 Known to have high water content.
 Stewed Hawaiian Mountain apples pair well with spices such as cloves or cinnamon and go well with cream as a dessert.
 The skin can be cooked separately to make a deeply colored syrup to add to cooked fruits.
 Hawaiian Mountain apples are also fermented to make both red and white table wines in Puerto Rico.

-In Hawaii, the flowers of the Hawaiian Mountain apple tree are believed to be sacred to Pele, the volcano goddess.
-Ancient Hawaiians also considered the wood of the Hawaiian Mountain apple sacred and sculpted it into religious images.
+Ancient Hawaiians considered the wood of the Hawaiian Mountain apple tree sacred and sculpted it into religious images.
 There are also local medicinal uses for the bark of the Hawaiian Mountain apple tree that help ease symptoms of sore throats.

 The Hawaiian Mountain apple is native to Malaysia and spread throughout the Pacific Islands via Malaysian settlers.
-The wood of the tree was used by ancient Hawaiians to make idols.
 The trees grow in strictly tropical, humid climates and are cultivated from sea-level to high elevations.
 Hawaiian Mountain apples are grown in valleys and on mountain slopes of the lowest forest zone of the Hawaiian Islands.
-The flower blossoms and fruit sprout anywhere along the branches and on the trunk as well.
+The pink flower blossoms and fruit sprout anywhere along the branches and on the trunk as well.

 Recipes that include Hawaiian Mountain Apple.
 One is easiest, three is harder.